who-blackbird/who-blackbird.github.io/contents/alignment.md

 Sequencing was performed with Oxford Nanopore MinION using the Direct RNA Sequencing protocol (SQK-RNA-1) and R9.4 chemistry.
 The source for the original FAST5 and FASTQ files can be found [here](https://osf.io/up7b4/).

 In this practical we will take these FASTQ files and align them to the consensus reference genome of HCov-229E ([NC_002645.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_002645.1?report=genbank)).
-Then, we will assess the quality of the alignment and will visualise it.
+Then, we will assess the quality of the alignment and visualise it.

 First of all, let's explore the FASTQ files!

 A FASTQ file normally uses four lines per sequence:

- 1) Begins with a '@' and is followed by a sequence identifier
+1. Begins with a '@' and is followed by a sequence identifier
- 2) Is the raw sequence letters
+2. Is the raw sequence letters
- 3) Begins with a '+' character
+3. Begins with a '+' character
- 4) Encodes the quality values for the sequence in Line 2
+4. Encodes the quality values for the sequence in Line 2

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/fastq.png" alt="img_1" class="inline"/>

 To visualise the WT FASTQ file, you can type:

 ```
-less -S ~/Course_Materials/nanopore_practical/data/Viehweger_Jena/minion/fastq/2017-09-05_coronavirus_WT.rna.fastq.gz
+less -S ~/Course_Materials/nanopore_practical/data/fastq/2017-09-05_coronavirus_WT.rna.fastq.gz
 ```

 and the SL2:

 ```
-less -S ~/Course_Materials/nanopore_practical/data/Viehweger_Jena/minion/fastq/2017-09-29_coronavirus_SL2.rna.fastq.gz
+less -S ~/Course_Materials/nanopore_practical/data/fastq/2017-09-29_coronavirus_SL2.rna.fastq.gz
 ```

 ## 2. Set up your working directory

-Open your terminal, and go to your working directory,
+First we will set up the working directory where we will do the analysis.
+Open your terminal, go to

 ```
 cd ~/Course_Materials/nanopore_practical/wd